edose/bulletin2/README.md

 fit the numerical model (the start data depends on each LPV's nominal period), and the months used to compute N(obs), the number of historical observations within the latest year.

-These controlling data are written to a compound variable "dates" used by the succeeding steps.
+These controlling data are written to a dictionary (compound variable) "dates" used by the succeeding steps.

 ### `u.capture_vsx_data(dates)`